danpecher/100-days-of-code/r1-log.md

 ### R1D27
 I wrote down all functionality in great detail https://github.com/danpecher/daysofcode-simple/blob/master/README.md and wrote first tests.
 It feels better to practice TDD and have the tests covering your back, once you pass the initial resistance to write them.

+### R1D28
+I haven't posted in a few days so I'm not gonna count them, but I have been studying Rails testing and struggling with reimplementing the features using TDD.
+I hope this turtle-speed will yield testing superpowers!